Kyle-Shal/Kyle-Shal/README.md

 - 📫 How to reach me for going on new adventures:
   - @kyle.shal on instagram
   - @shalkyle on twitter
-  - Kyle Shal on Facebook
+  - Kyle Shal on Facebook and YouTube
   - kashal@mun.ca

 <!---